Number : Season 4, serial 1 of 9.

-Plot : The Tardis land in 17th century Cornwall amd the Doctor, Ben and Polly encounter a vicious group of Smugglers.
+Plot : The Tardis land in 17th century Cornwall and the Doctor, Ben and Polly encounter a vicious group of Smugglers.

 Whats good : An interesting period setting.
 Nice on-location scenery.
 Some supporting characters are well played.

-Review With Spoilers : The Smugglers is the first episode of season 4 and features a period episode set in 17th century Cornwall.
+Review With Spoilers : The Smugglers is the first serial of season 4 – and features a period story – set in 17th century Cornwall.

-The Tardis lands on a beach and Doctor, Ben and Polly land travel to a local Church; where a frightened Church Warder imparts a secret on the Doctor – about some hidden treasure.
+The Tardis lands on a beach and Doctor, Ben and Polly travel to a local Church; where a frightened Church Warder – imparts a secret on the Doctor; about some hidden treasure.

-Coupled with some nice on-location shooting of real Cornwall locations, gives The Smugglers – a unique period feel.
+Coupled with some nice ‘on-location’ shooting, of real Cornwall locations, this gives The Smugglers; a unique period feel.

 “If you should come this way again and find me gone, remember these words.
 This is Deadman’s secret key: Smallwood, Ringwood, Gurney!
 It’s a secret worth remembering…!”Joseph Longfoot

-The Smugglers also sports a couple of memorable performances, from George A. Cooper – as the fearsome Smuggler assassin Cherub and Michael Godfrey – as Captain Pike.
+The Smugglers also sports a couple of memorable performances, from George A. Cooper; as the fearsome Smuggler assassin -called ‘Cherub’; and Michael Godfrey – as Captain Pike.

-Ben and Polly also provide some usefully interspersed light-hearted moments.
-Especially, the running gag of Polly being mistaken for a boy; as she wears trousers and Ben being told to shut-up all the time; due to being percieved as a young squire to the Doctor.
+Ben and Polly, also provide some usefully interspersed light-hearted moments.
+Especially, the running gag of Polly being mistaken for a boy; (as she wears trousers) and Ben being told to shut-up – all the time; due to being perceived – as a young squire – to the Doctor.

-On the whole though, The Smugglers feels like an un-necessary harkback to the earlier bland talky period Who’s.
-Where little happens except a lot of talking.
+On the whole though, The Smugglers feels like an unnecessary harkback to the earlier bland talky period dramas.
+Where little happens, except a lot of talking.

-This is despite a number of other much better prriod dramas, which have a nice blend of action, drama and talking, including; The Crusade and The Gunfighters – for example.
-Additionally, viewing figures for The Smugglers, were the lowest – of any Hartnell adventure.
+This is despite a number of other – much better period dramas, which have a nice blend of action, drama – and talking, including; The Crusade and The Gunfighters; for example.
+Additionally, viewing figures for The Smugglers, were the lowest of any Hartnell adventure.

-It was also the episode, where it finally become apparent that William Hartnell’s health had deteriorated to the point where he was able to continue playing the role of the Doctor.
+It was also the story, where it finally becomes apparent that William Hartnell’s health, had deteriorated to the point – where he was able to continue playing the role of the Doctor.
 Therefore, the decision was made to recast – after the following serial; The Tenth Planet.

-The Smugglers can best be summed up, as an authentic looking but ultimately insipid smuggling yarn; that could have benefited from a Sci-Fi angle – to give it a bit of interest.
-Sadly, it was just another straight-up period romp with little memorability.
+The Smugglers can best be summed up, as an authentic looking – but ultimately insipid smuggling yarn; that could have benefited from a sci-fi angle – to give it a bit of a kick.
+Sadly, it was just another straight-up period romp, with little memorability.